 - operates a motor vehicle while intoxicated and negligently causes physical injury to another person.

 Assault in the third (3rd) degree charges are proper when someone is accused of attempting to cause (or recklessly causing) physical injury to another person.
-Some other instances where an assault in the third (3rd) degree charge is proper include when a person
+Some other instances where an assault in the third (3rd) degree charge is proper to include when a person:

 - acts with criminal negligence and causes physical injury to another person by using a deadly weapon.

 - purposely places another person in apprehension of immediate physical injury.

 - recklessly engages in conduct which creates a grave risk of death or serious physical injury to another person.

 - knowingly causes physical contact with another person knowing the other person would regard the contact as offensive.

 If you or a loved one have been charged with an assault crime you need a criminal attorney familiar with Missouri assault laws.
 Contact St. Louis defense attorney Justin Summary today for your free case evaluation.

 Domestic Assault and Assault on a Law Enforcement Officer

 One final type of assault charge is an assault of a law enforcement officer.
 These assaults include not only law enforcement officers but also corrections officers, emergency personnel, highway workers and probation, and parole officers.
 The degrees of these types of assaults are also similar to guidelines mentioned above.
 Regardless of which category of assault you are charged with you need an experienced criminal lawyer to defend you.
 If you are charged with the crime of assault in the Greater St. Louis Missouri area, The Summary Law Firm has the knowledge you need in your corner.
 Contact St. Louis criminal lawyer Justin Summary today for your free consultation!